jackdewinter/pymarkdown/docs/extensions/pragmas.md

 some other paragraph
 ```

-If the pragma is not "invisible", then adding the pragma statement would
+If that pragma is not "invisible" to the parser, then adding the pragma statement would
 cause Rule md022 to trigger, because an Atx Heading element is
-not preceded by at least one blank line.
+not preceded by one blank line.
 It does not make sense to have
 to add a pragma to conceal the presence of another pragma.
 The most
 logical thing to do is to have that parser just ignore the presence of
-the pragma.
+the pragma, avoiding that need altogether.